 To access the local offer follow this link: www.manchester.gov.uk/sendlocaloffer

-How should complaints regarding SEN provision be made and how will they be dealt with?
+How should complaints regarding SEND provision be made and how will they be dealt with?

-If there are any issues arising around your child’s education please feel free to contact school via your child’s class teacher or the SENCO so that we can try to deal with the issue quickly.
-If your concerns remain once speaking to the SENCO, you are more than welcome to speak to the Acting Head Teacher Mrs Parker or Acting Deputy Headteachers Mrs Haggett and Mrs Clegg in order to discuss your concerns further.
+If there are any issues arising around your child’s education please feel free to contact school via your child’s class teacher or the SENDCO so that we can try to deal with the issue quickly.
+If your concerns remain after speaking to the SENDCO, you are more than welcome to speak to the Head Teacher Miss Wordsworth or Deputy Headteacher Mrs Regan, in order to discuss your concerns further.

 Should it be necessary for actions to be taken further, we ask that you follow the school’s complaints procedure which is outlined in the schools prospectus and is also available on our website.